jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Object-Storage-Service-Clause.md

 3.1.8 You shall submit to JD Cloud the contacts who implement the Service Terms and the list of personnel managing products and services on the user network and cloud platform and their and contact information, and shall provide necessary assistance.
 If the above personnel change, you should update the information online and notify JD Cloud in time.
 You are responsible for the untrue, inaccurate or incomplete identity information provided by you as well as the consequences caused by the matters above.

-3.1.9 You must keep the access log records of your website in accordance with the Regulations on Internet Information Service Management and Regulations on Internet Electronic Bulletin Service Management and other laws and regulations, including the published information content and its release time, IP, domain names, etc. When inquired by the relevant governmental organs, you shall provide relevant information in accordance with the laws.
+3.1.9 You must keep the access log records of your website in accordance with the Regulations on Internet Information Service Management, Regulations on Internet Electronic Bulletin Service Management and other laws and regulations, including the published information content and its release time, IP, domain names, etc. When inquired by the relevant governmental organs, you shall provide relevant information in accordance with the laws.
 You are solely responsible for all legal liabilities arising from the failure of keeping relevant records as required.

 3.1.10 In view of limitation of the existing technology development level in this industry, you understand that JD Cloud cannot guarantee that the services it provides are flawless (for example, security products of JD Cloud cannot guarantee the absolute security of your hardware or software), but it promises to improve the service quality and service levels continuously.
 Therefore, you agree even if the services provided by JD Cloud have defects, the above-mentioned defects are unavoidable due to the technical level in the industry at the time, and it will not be regarded as JD Cloud's default.
 You agree to cooperate with JD Cloud to solve the above problems.

 3.1.11 Data backup is your obligation and responsibility.
-Although the object storage service of JD Cloud may be configured with data backup function, it does not mean that data backup is the responsibility of JD Cloud.
+Although the Object Storage Service of JD Cloud may be configured with data backup function, it does not mean that data backup is the responsibility of JD Cloud.
 JD Cloud does not guarantee full backup of user data, nor does it assume any responsibility for user data backup work or results.

 3.2 Rights and Obligations of JD Cloud